 Did You Know?

-- Lye is a strong acid but it becomes something very mild as it reacts with the water and oil and cures to become soap.
+Lye is a strong base but it becomes very mild as it reacts with the water and oil and cures to become soap.